 My emotional attachment to Cormorant began in Guilin, China.
-The thought of them being used to catch fish with their throat choked often disheartened me.
+The thought of them being used to catching fish with their throat choked often disheartened me.
 I like to see them enjoy their life in the land of freedom.

-Cormorants are common inhabitants on the lakes and rivers.
-My lack of enthusiasm to carry a big lens could only bring me home the shots from distance, but my desire to see them closer and in more details is always there.
+Cormorants are common inhabitants of lakes and rivers.
+My lack of enthusiasm to carry a big lens could only bring me home the shots from distance, but my desire to see them closer and in more detail is always there.
 My friends suggested me a morning walk by the lake (artificial but beautiful) in their community.
 I expected to shoot some reflections, but… I was so thrilled when I discovered this cormorant just about 10 feet away from me.
 With the pictures downloaded, I was excited to see its finer facial features and feather details.
 It is a beautiful bird.
-Prior to this day, I think them of plain and poor birds in boring black color.
+Prior to this day, I think them of as plain and poor birds in boring black color.
 But now, check out their blue eyes and the elegant feathers.

 My friends have pointed out the beautiful sections by the lake, but this cormorant has switched my mind to other birds.
 Walking by the lake with my eyes on the birds.
 How did I know that I would end up with a few bird pictures?
 I was told that this is an Egyptian Duck because of its color and texture resemble Egyptian historical trademark.